MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/insider-risk-solution-overview.md

 - Assinatura do Microsoft 365 A5 (versão paga ou de avaliação)
 - Assinatura do Office 365 Enterprise E5 (versão paga ou de avaliação)
 - Assinatura do Office 365 A5 (versão paga ou de avaliação)
-- Assinatura do Microsoft 365 E3 + o complemento de Conformidade do Microsoft 365 E5
+- Assinatura do Microsoft 365 E3 + complemento de Conformidade do Microsoft 365 E5
 - Assinatura do Microsoft 365 E3 + o complemento Proteção de Informações e Governança do Microsoft 365 E5
 - Assinatura do Microsoft 365 A3 + complemento de Conformidade do Microsoft 365 A5
 - Assinatura do Microsoft 365 A3 + o complemento Proteção de Informações e Governança do Microsoft 365 A5